image.jpeg

 Who are we?

-Jason Splichal—Co-Editoris a husband, father, photographer, wilderness advocate, and the author of six books including Katsura (2015), Flux (2012), and The Disappeared (2005).
+Jason Splichal—Editoris a husband, father, photographer, wilderness advocate, and the author of six books including Katsura (2015), Flux (2012), and The Disappeared (2005).
 Winner of the Lake Superior Writers Prize, his poetry, flash fiction, and creative nonfiction have appeared in journals, magazines, and anthologies throughout the United States.
-He holds a Bachelor of Arts in Comprehensive English Education with a focus on American Indian Studies and a Master of Arts in Education.
+He holds undergraduate degrees in Comprehensive English Education and American Indian Studies, as well as a master’s degree in Education.
 His postgraduate work focused on examining the connections between consciousness and creation in the Language Arts classroom by developing and implementing strategies to help students initiate, control, and sustain flow states (theta states) in the creative writing process.
-He divides his time between New Mexico and Wisconsin, where he served families for 22 years as a multi-award-winning English teacher.
+He divides his time between New Mexico and Wisconsin—where he served children and families for 22 years as a multi-award-winning English teacher.
 Currently, he works in the shipping container industry by day and gives his heart to Sky Island Journal by night.

-Jeff Sommerfeld—Co-Editor and Host of our podcast Voices from the Sky—is an educator and lifelong learner who believes the two are inextricably linked.
+Jeff Sommerfeld, Ed.D.—Editor and Host of Voices from the Skyis an educator and lifelong learner who believes the two are inextricably linked.
+He holds a Doctor of Education from Alverno College (Milwaukee, WI), where he focused on Teaching and Learning in Higher Education, and his research centers on filling pedagogical gaps in arts education through school and community partnerships.
 His reading palette is as diverse as his professional writing background; he developed successful litigation strategies for Fortune 500 clients, secured millions of dollars in grant funding for nonprofit organizations, and held the role of Lead Writer for a professional sports website.
-With over a decade of teaching experience, he has served graduate and undergraduate students at the University of Arizona and secondary students throughout the United States.
+With nearly two decades of teaching experience, he has served graduate and undergraduate students at the University of Arizona and secondary students throughout the United States.
+He currently teaches and mentors preservice and licensed K-12 educators at the University of Wisconsin-Parkside and Alverno College, and serves as a national trainer with the Center for Teacher Effectiveness.
 Born and raised in Chippewa Falls, Wisconsin, he and his wife reside near Milwaukee, Wisconsin, with their dogs, Miller, Leinie, and Summit.